microsoft/MicrosoftCloud/tutorials/docs/ACS-to-Teams-Meeting/csharp/05-Deploy-to-SWA.md

 11. Select `Settings --> Configuration` for your new static web app.

 12. Add all of the following key/value pairs into the `Application settings` by selecting the `+ Add` button.
-Get the values from your `local.settings.json` in the `GraphACSFunctions` project in Visal Studio.
+Get the values from your `local.settings.json` in the `GraphACSFunctions` project in Visual Studio.

     ```
     # Get the values from your local.settings.json file